quicwg/base-drafts/draft-ietf-quic-transport.md

 Reserved Bits (R):

-: The next two bits (those with a mask of 0x18) of byte 0 are reserved.
-These bits are protected using header protection (see Section 5.4 of
+: The next bit (0x10) of byte 0 is reserved.
+This bit is protected using header protection (see Section 5.4 of {{QUIC-TLS}}).
-  {{QUIC-TLS}}).
 The value included prior to protection MUST be set to 0.
-An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing protection as a connection error of type PROTOCOL_VIOLATION.
+An endpoint MUST treat receipt of a packet that has a non-zero value for this bit after removing protection as a connection error of type PROTOCOL_VIOLATION.

 Key Phase (K):

-: The next bit (0x04) of byte 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+: The next two bits (those with a mask of 0x0c) of byte 0 indicate the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
 See {{QUIC-TLS}} for details.
-This bit is protected using header protection (see Section 5.4 of {{QUIC-TLS}}).
+  These bits are protected using header protection (see Section 5.4 of
+  {{QUIC-TLS}}).

 Packet Number Length (P):